Skip to main content

 FeaturePGP (PR Sponsorship)Super Visa

-Max stay per entryPermanent (live in Canada)Up to 5 years
+Max stay per entryPermanent (live in Canada)Generally up to 5 years

-Medical insurance required?No (PR covers provincial health)Yes — minimum $100,000 CAD
+Medical insurance required?No (PR gives access to provincial health)Yes, generally minimum $100,000 CAD

 Super Visa Eligibility Requirements